 When J.K.
 Rowling started marketing her first book, it was not successful in the UK but was picked up by the US market.
 Once it started selling globally, word-of-mouth marketing took over from traditional advertising to promote the first book of the Harry Potter series.

 Word-of-mouth marketing is a powerful marketing technique that helps companies to get their product out there.
 Once people start talking about this product with others and sharing their experiences in their own unique way, the product becomes appealing to potential customers.
-Word-of-mouth marketing is so effective that, in 2021, 90% of people reported that they trust word-of-mouth recommendations more than they trust advertisements.
+Word-of-mouth marketing is so effective that, in 2021, 90% of people reported that they trusted word-of-mouth recommendations more than they trust advertisements.
+This figure went up to 92% in 2022.
 In fact, consumers trust these recommendations even when they’re coming from strangers.

 5) Use perpetual and tease marketing

 J.K.
-Rowling used perpetual and tease marketing techniques to her advantage throughout the Harry Potter franchise’s lifecycle.
+Rowling used perpetual and tease marketing techniques to her advantage throughout the lifecycle of the Harry Potter franchise.
 When a popular product is about to launch, people usually have anticipation and will generate a buzz about it.

 Leaking pieces of information, having promotional events, and creating a cloud of secrecy until a product or service is launched can help the brand generate buzz about it and boost its sales.
 This is a great way to build excitement around a business.